Compare business insurance

 insurance

-Why do I need business insurance?
+Do I need business insurance?

-- Accidents can easily happen.
-If a client or customer is injured on your business premises, public liability insurance could protect you against devastating financial costs if you need to defend a claim.
+If a client or customer were injured on your business premises, public liability insurance could protect you against potentially devastating financial costs if you needed to defend a claim.
+Some organisations, especially local councils, will insist you have public liability insurance before they’ll consider working with you.

-- Many professional and trade bodies require you to have certain types of business cover as a condition of membership.
+Business insurance can also offer credibility, demonstrating to clients/customers and employees that your business is trustworthy and professional.
+For such reasons, many professional and trade bodies require you to have certain types of business cover as a condition of membership.

 Is business insurance a legal requirement?